numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

    Advanced indexing is handled with this Python type.
 It is simply a loose wrapper around the C-structure containing the variables needed for advanced array indexing.

+.. c:type:: PyArrayMapIterObject

+   The C-structure associated with :c:var:`PyArrayMapIter_Type`.
-The associated C-structure, ``PyArrayMapIterObject``, is useful if you are trying to understand the advanced-index mapping code.
+   This structure is useful if you are trying to understand the advanced-index mapping code.
 It is defined in the ``arrayobject.h`` header.
 This type is not exposed to Python and could be replaced with a C-structure.
 As a Python type it takes